JimBobBirnie/simple-qubit-behaviours/README.md

-# simple-qubit-behaviours
+# simple-qubit-beahviours
-I created this to show some very simple aspects of qubits and interactions between them
+I created this to illustrate very simple qubit behaviours

+# to run
+dotnet run

+# to build
+dotnet build

+# to restore dependencies
+dotnet restore